brthor/cli-nuget-extensions/README.md

 </dotnet-extension-data>
 ```

-After the restore finished, the extension package would be copied from the `packages` hive to the `dotnet-extensions` hive.
-More specifically, the directory `~/.nuget/packages/dotnet-extension-package/1.0.0` would be copied to `~/.nuget/dotnet-extensions/dotnet-extension-package/1.0.0`.
-The project.lock.json of this independent restoration should also be stored here.
+After the restore finished, the extension package project.lock.json would be copied from the `packages` hive to the `dotnet-extensions` hive.
+More specifically, the file `~/.nuget/packages/dotnet-extension-package/1.0.0/project.lock.json` would be copied to `~/.nuget/dotnet-extensions/dotnet-extension-package/1.0.0`.
 This is to create a safe location where the driver can load a project context and generate a deps file (addressed later) without mutating the package cache.

 Summary of NuGet changes:
 - [ ] Recognize "dotnet-extensions" node in project.json